HB1091 (2024) Detail

 (h) Wednesday before general election;

-V. Any political committee not subject to a registration fee under RSA 664:3 which has any outstanding debt, obligation, or surplus following the election cycle shall have its registration automatically renewed for the next election cycle.
-All other registered political committees will be conditionally renewed pending receipt by the secretary of state of the registration fee required under 664:3.
-Political committees that report a zero balance will expire.
+IV.
+Any political committee not subject to a registration fee under RSA 664:3 which has any outstanding debt, obligation, or surplus following the election cycle shall have its registration automatically renewed for the next election cycle.
+All other registered political committees will be conditionally renewed pending receipt by the secretary of state of the registration fee required under RSA 664:3.
+Political committees that report a zero balance and notify the secretary of state that they are filing their final statement will expire.
 Statements shall continue to be filed according to RSA 664:6, I until a zero balance is reported.

 664:7 Registering and Reporting by Candidates.
-Prior to filing any campaign finance statements during an election cycle, each [Each] candidate [at the primary or general election] for governor, councilor, state senator, state representative [to general court], or county officer shall register with the secretary of state through the secretary of state's online campaign finance system.
-Additionally, any candidate, who has receipts or expenditures exceeding $1,000, shall file statements before and after an election in like manner and detail as prescribed in RSA 664:6, [II, II-a, III, IV, and V,] excepting, however, the expenditures of political committees of the party to which the candidate belongs in elections other than primaries.
+Prior to filing any campaign finance statements, each [Each] candidate at the primary or general election for governor, councilor, state senator, state representative [to general court], or county officer shall register with the secretary of state through the secretary of state's online campaign finance system.
+Additionally, any candidate, who has receipts or expenditures exceeding $1,000 in an election cycle, shall file statements as required in RSA 664:9-a through 664:9-c before and after an election in like manner and detail as prescribed in RSA 664:6, I-VI [II, II-a, III, IV, and V, excepting, however, the expenditures of political committees of the party to which the candidate belongs in elections other than primaries].

 664:7-b Reporting by Candidates for Speaker of the House of Representatives.